best-practice-and-impact/ons-spark/ons-spark/sparklyr-intro/sparklyr-intro.md

 To write out our DataFrame as a parquet file, use [`spark_write_parquet()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/spark_write_parquet.html).
 This has two compulsory arguments: `x`, the DataFrame to be written, and `path`, the path to the file.
 If using pipes for the DataFrame then you will only need the file path.

-The key difference between writing out data with Spark and writing out data with R is that the data will be distributed, which means that multiple files will be created, stored in a parent folder.
-Spark can read in these parent folders as one DataFrame.
+The key difference between writing out data with Spark and writing out data with R is that the data will be distributed, which means that multiple files will be created, stored in a parent directory.
+Spark can read in these parent directories as one DataFrame.
 There will be one file written out per partition of the DataFrame.
 ````{tabs}

 ```{code-tab} r R